GoyalLab/SingletCodeWebsite/docs/singletCodePackageVignette.rst

 Jiang Et al and details about it are described in the singletCode paper in detail.
 This folder contains the input sheet (in inputFiles) along with test output files you can compare to(in outputFiles).

+A jupyter notebook version of this vignette can be found in the singletCodeTools github "vignette" folder, usingSingletCodePackageVignette.ipynb.

 Install singletCode package
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~